I am looking for my next challenge. Check out my CV and Get in Touch

 3. Brand champion and ensure DS achievability

-As a lone gun, championing user-centred design principles that both upheld the organisation’s values and maintained consistency across applications was a challenge.
-Without a dedicated UX stakeholder, negotiating the implementation of new global design guidelines within budget and development constraints proved particularly demanding.
+Championing user-centred design principles that both upheld the organisation’s values and maintained consistency across applications was a challenge.
+Without a dedicated UX stakeholder, negotiating the implementation of new global Design System within budget and development constraints proved demanding.

 Reimagining Client Meetings

-To reiterate the design process, I went through the following three steps:
+To reiterate the design process, I went through the following:

 1. Step 1 – Start with the user needs